 Recently I came face to face with the plank in my eye.
 In trying to convince someone to see the error of their ways, I was forced to see the error of some of my own ways.
 “Aha!” said I to myself.
 “So that’s what that verse means!”
 I love it when I get convicted of my own convictions…another of life’s lessons learned!

-New International Version You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.
+You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.
 Matthew 7:5

 This is just one of the commands of Jesus in his famous Sermon on the Mount which starts at Matthew 5:1 and ends at Matthew 7:27.
 The sermon is chock-full of life lessons and well worth reading many times.